johnfactotum/foliate/README.md

 Auto-hyphenation is done using CSS hyphenation.
 To enable CSS hyphenation in WebKitGTK, you will need to install the hyphenation rules, e.g., `hyphen-en` for English, `hyphen-fr` for French, etc.

 For offline dictionary support, install `dictd`.

+For text-to-speech support, install `espeak-ng`, or `festival`, and packages for the individual voices.

 ### Building manually from source